Copyright Protection for Godzilla, King of the Monsters!

 Corinth had previously been involved in litigation on the issue of the copyright status of Bicycle Thieves and in that 1985 case, Int’l Film Exch., Ltd. v.
 Corinth Films, Inc., 621 F. Supp.
 631 (S.D.N.Y.
 1985) also out of the same court, the Court held that the film was in the public domain because the owners had failed to renew the copyright to the film.
 It also recognized that renewal certificates from the Copyright Office, one of which existed from 1976, were not the end of the issue.
 The renewal certificate for The Bicycle Thief was invalid because it was not issued on behalf of the author or an assignee but a licensee.
 Thus there was no valid copyright renewal.
 The Court did note, however, that dubbed or subtitled versions of the film may still be able to claim copyright protection as derivative works.

-Having been involved in the earlier case, Netflix could argue that collateral estoppel prohibited Corinth from re-litigating the film's public domain status.
-But this is 2015, not 1995, so Corinth should have argued that the original Italian language version is no longer within the public domain thanks to URAA.
+As Corinth was involved in the earlier case, Netflix could argue that collateral estoppel prohibited Corinth from re-litigating the film's public domain status in a later case.
+But this is 2015, not 1985, so Corinth should have argued (based on the facts known to me) that the original Italian language version is no longer within the public domain thanks to URAA.
 Italy, the film's country of origin, gives a copyright term of life of the author plus 70 years and De Sica died in 1974.
 His film is protected by Italian copyright law until 2044, making it eligible for URAA restoration.
-Control over the ur-work would give it total control over the film even if Netflix or its licensor decided to pay someone a few thousand to translate the film and provide new subtitles.
+Control over the original work would give it total control over the film even if Netflix or its licensor decided to pay someone a few thousand to translate the film and provide new subtitles.
 However Corinth did not and the parties settled the case this month.
 Corinth a missed an opportunity to assert its restored rights under URAA.

 Delete